 His previous experience includes six years as the Director of the MA Senate Post Audit & Oversight Committee where he focused on making State Government more accountable and responsive.

 After graduating from Princeton University and Oxford University (Worcester College), Joel worked as a community organizer along the Texas/Mexico border, working to bring public infrastructure to underserved areas.

 Diego Huezo - Program Coordinator

 Diego has worked on all three levels of government and has a deep understanding of government relations.
-He served as a Senate Aide for US Senator Ed Markey focusing on immigration, homeland security, passport and transportation issues.
-Prior to that he worked on the Boston 2024 Olympic bid campaign as a Community Engagement Team member and then as a Senior Project Manager.
-Diego Huezo also worked for Governor Deval Patrick as a Constituent Services Aide where he fielded calls and correspondences on behalf of the Governor, while connecting constituents with state agencies.
-After graduating from Boston University, Diego worked for Boston City Councilor At-Large Felix G. Arroyo doing similar constituent service work and community organizing.
+He served as a Senate Aide for U.S. Senator Ed Markey focusing on immigration, homeland security, passport and transportation issues.
+He also worked for Governor Deval Patrick as a Constituent Services Aide where he fielded calls and correspondences on behalf of the Governor, while connecting constituents with state agencies and key resources.
+His city experience comes from working for Boston City Councilor At-Large Felix G. Arroyo doing similar constituent service work and community organizing.
 Diego also had a chance to work on the Boston 2024 bid to bring the Olympics to the city.

 Lily Tang - Director of Outreach

 Janice Quach - Special Projects Coordinator

 A sophomore at Bentley University Janice Quach is in her fifth year working with the Seminar.
 After joining the Seminar as a student, and then an intern, Janice's responsibilities have included researching a number of our new initiatives, creating graphics for the Seminar and advising on various projects.
 A graduate of Braintree High School, Janice has been a committed member of the AVOYCE and See-Town, programs run by the Asian Community Development Corporation.
 She enjoys traveling and spending quality time with friends.